devschooldevops/02_linux/6_system_logging.md

 Some of the most important Linux system logs include:
 - **/var/log/messages** stores all global system activity data, including startup messages
-- **/var/log/secure** storeS all security-related events such as logins, root user actions, and output from pluggable authentication modules (PAM)
+- **/var/log/secure** stores all security-related events such as logins, root user actions, and output from pluggable authentication modules (PAM)
 - **/var/log/cron** stores information about scheduled tasks (cron jobs)
 - **/var/log/maillog** contains information about emails relayed by the loca mail server